Here are 20 employee engagement ideas that are easy for managers to put in place.

 This starts with building trusting relationships.
 It's reinforced by how people receive feedback.
 Different employees will have different comfort levels with both giving and receiving feedback.
 It’s important to be respectful and not force it.
 Use emotional intelligence to gauge whether a person is ready to give or receive feedback—and if you can’t tell, ask.

-Recognition is critical to employee engagement, but each employee is different.
+to be highly engaged.
+But each employee is different.
 Take the time to understand how your employees prefer recognition.

 Some employees prefer public recognition.
 Others shy from the spotlight and might prefer a private message or a thank-you card.
 Discovering each employee's preferred method will help you give the most impactful recognition.